 How the Health Care Law Benefits You

 Because of the Affordable Care Act, the 85 percent of Americans who have insurance have more choices and stronger coverage than ever before.
-And for the 15 percent of Americans who don’t have insurance, or families and small businesses who buy their coverage but aren’t happy with it, a new day is just around the corner.
+And for the 15 percent of Americans who don’t have insurance, or families and small businesses who buy their coverage but aren’t happy with it, the new Health Insurance Marketplace is open for business in every state.

 As the law’s implementation continues, we’re ensuring that all Americans have access to affordable, quality health coverage that leads to better value, better health, and better choices.

-- Health insurance companies now have to spend at least 80 cents of your premium dollar on health care or improvements to care, or provide you a refund.
+- Making sure 80 cents out of every premium dollar goes to your care.
+Health insurance companies now have to spend at least 80 cents of your premium dollar on health care or improvements to care, or provide you a refund.
 In 2012, 8.5 million consumers received half a billion dollars in refunds – with the average consumer receiving a refund of around $100 per family.
 Moreover, 77.8 million consumers saved $3.4 billion up front on their premiums as insurance companies operated more efficiently as compared to 2011.

-- For the first time ever, insurance companies in every state must publicly justify any rate increase of 10 percent or more.
-Since implementing the law, the fraction of requests for insurance premium increases of 10 percent or more has dropped dramatically, from 75 percent to 14 percent.
+- Transparency in Health Insurance Rates.
+Now insurance companies in every state must publicly justify any rate increase of 10 percent or more.
+Since this rule went into effect, the fraction of issuer requests for premium increases of 10 percent or more has dropped dramatically, from 75 percent to 14 percent.
 To date, the rate review program has helped save Americans an estimated $1 billion.

-- Insurance companies can no longer rescind your coverage because you get sick or because you made a mistake on an application.
+- Stronger Consumer Protections.
+Insurance companies can no longer cancel your coverage because you get sick or because you made a mistake on an application.
 And they can no longer limit lifetime coverage to a fixed dollar amount.
 Already 105 million Americans no longer have a lifetime limit on essential health benefits, thanks to the law.

-- The health care law has allowed 3.1 million young adults who would otherwise have been uninsured to stay on their parents’ health insurance plans until age 26.
+- Keeping young adults on their parents’ plans.
+The health care law has allowed 3.1 million young adults who would otherwise have been uninsured to stay on their parents’ health insurance plans until age 26.

 A Stronger Medicare Program